 All of these use cases can be enabled simply on the Nami platform.

-Nami supports any combination of Paywall Creator or Linked Paywalls in your app.
+Nami supports any combination of Paywall Creator or Linked Paywalls in your app campaigns.

-To use multiple paywalls in your app, be sure to set the Developer Paywall ID field.
-You will use this ID to reference which paywall you want to raise in your app.
+To use multiple paywalls in your app, be sure to set the Campaign Label for each campaign.
+You will use this label to reference which campaign you want to launch in your app.

 In your app code, simply call the

-raisePaywall method with the correct Developer Paywall ID to display the paywall you want.
+launch method with the correct Campaign Label to display the campaign you want.

-If the Developer Paywall ID is not found, you'll get a warning in the logs.
-Check to make sure that the ID in your code matches what is defined in the Control Center and that the paywall is Fully Configured.
+If the Campaign Label is not found, you'll get a warning in the logs.
+Check to make sure that the Label in your code matches what is defined in the Control Center and that the campaign has been set live.

 For Linked Paywalls be sure that you have registered a callback to render the paywall UI as well.
 See our Linked Paywall Guide if you need more details.